Our Board

 Mr Barry Neilson OBE

-Barry has a Civil Engineering background, starting work as an apprentice draughtsman and progressing to complete a BSc in Civil Engineering, He is a Chartered Civil Engineer and a member of the Institution of Civil Engineers.
+Barry has a Civil Engineering background, starting work as an apprentice draughtsman and progressing to complete a BSc in Civil Engineering.
+He is a Chartered Civil Engineer and a member of the Institution of Civil Engineers.
 Much of Barry’s early career was with Civil Engineering consultancies.
 He has a strong background in the Housing Sector having worked with both the Scottish Special Housing Association and NHBC.
+With strong views on the value and importance of training and developing people, he joined the Chartered Institute of Building (CIOB) as Director for Scotland and worked closely with the construction sector to develop its expertise in construction management.
+He was seconded from CIOB to work with the Department of Business Industry & Skills and was instrumental in developing the TrustMark initiative.
+In May 2010, Barry Joined CITB-Construction Skills NI as Chief Executive.

 Advanced Education • Awarding Qualifications